9 Signs You Should Give Your Partner Space & How To Effectively Do It

 4. Your Partner Is Stressed More Than Usual

 How to effectively give them space?
-"If you sense that this is the case, back off," says Winter.
+"If you sense that this is the case, back off," Winter says.
 "Now's not the time to add stress to your partner's stress."

 How to effectively give them space?
-Again, according to Dr. Chronister, this comes down to encouraging one's partner to branch out.
+According to Dr. Chronister, this comes down to encouraging one's partner to branch out and discover new or even old things.
 "The more solid a person's identity is, the more likely they will be happy in a relationship," she says.

 6. Your Partner Seems Annoyed By Your Physical Presence

-Well, if crankiness is a sign that your partner needs space, then them being visibly annoyed with you is also a sign that you need to back off and give them a chance to breathe and move without you around them.
+Well, if crankiness is a sign that your partner needs space, then them being visibly annoyed with you is also a sign that you need to back off.
+No one wants to be annoyed by their partner, and no one wants to annoy their partner.
+Instead of taking this annoyance to heart, take a step back, give your partner a chance to breathe and do their own thing without you around them.
+It could save your relationship.

-As Winter points out, "even though you're not directly asking for attention, you're in their physical space... the fact that you're in their sphere can create internal conflict."
+As Winter says, "even though you're not directly asking for attention, you're in their physical space... the fact that you're in their sphere can create internal conflict."

 How to effectively give them space?
-"Get out of the house if you live together," says Winter.
+"Get out of the house if you live together," Winter says.
 "Go for a walk.
 Go to the gym.
 Remove yourself from their space.
 When you return you'll see a change in their mood for the better."

 7. Your Connection Feels Off

-"[When] you know your connection feels 'off,' the first impulse is normally to ask why and try to resolve this," says Winter.
+"[When] you know your connection feels 'off,' the first impulse is normally to ask why and try to resolve this," Winter says.
 "However, if you're observant of your partner's patterns you'll learn to anticipate when to pull back."

 How to effectively give them space?
-“Anticipate your partner's need for space,” says Winter.
+“Anticipate your partner's need for space,” Winter says.
 “Pulling back proactively is a far better choice than to be pushed back.”

 8. Your Partner Says, "I Just Need A Moment."

 How to effectively give them space?
-"One of the best ways is to simply say to them, 'I want to honor your request for more time and let me know when you're ready to talk (again)," says Armstrong.
+"One of the best ways is to simply say to them, 'I want to honor your request for more time and let me know when you're ready to talk (again)'," Armstrong says.
 "This acknowledgement is important as it will create the opportunity for you two to come together again.
 It also erases any fear or doubt on their end that you're mad at them."

 9. Your Partner Isn't Open To Talking About Their Need For Space

-"When you trust your partner's intent and desire to communicate with you but your initial attempts to break through are not working, that's a sign," says Armstrong.
+"When you trust your partner's intent and desire to communicate with you but your initial attempts to break through are not working, that's a sign," Armstrong says.
 "You then feel like they are ready to explode at any moment.
 This is not the time to keep pushing for them to let you in."

 People in relationships need some time too; it's really that simple.
 Although how much time and space each couple needs varies, the reality is that we can all use some downtime away from the ones we love.
-It's completely normal and maybe even one of the healthiest things you can do for you, your partner, and your relationship.
+It's very common, and may even be one of the healthiest things you can do for you, your partner, and your relationship.